History of The Woodstock Academy

 2001The Woodstock Academy, one of the oldest secondary schools in the United States, celebrates its bicentennial.
 Renovations to The Academy Building third floor provides four additional classrooms.

 2003The graphics lab was relocated to the Bicentennial Building and two classrooms were renovated in the Bracken Memorial Library and Media Center.

 2005Two classrooms were renovated in the lower level of the Bracken Memorial Library and Media Center.

 2007The renovation of the Bracken Memorial Library was completed.

-2009The renovation of the Bracken Administrative Center was completed housing the Headmaster’s Office, the Office of Advancement and Alumni Relations, the Office of the CFO and a Board of Trustee Conference Room.
+2009The renovation of the Bracken Administrative Center was completed housing the Head of School’s Office and a Board of Trustee Conference Room.

 2015The Woodstock Academy introduces its 1-to-1 program in an initiative to provide every student with the resources to have a 21st century learning experience in and out of the classroom.